ENSTA-U2IS-AI/torch-uncertainty/CONTRIBUTING.md

 If you implement a method, please add a reference to the corresponding paper in the ["References" page](https://torch-uncertainty.github.io/references.html).

+### Datasets & Datamodules

+We intend to include datamodules for the most popular datasets only.

 ### Post-processing methods

 For now, we intend to follow scikit-learn style API for post-processing